AdobeDocs/workfront.en/help/product-announcements/product-releases/21.4-release-activity/21-4-project-enhancements.md

 [View this video in full-screen mode.](https://vimeo.com/601084561/921f0410de)

-Before `Workfront` users can include images in updates, this feature must first be enabled by the `Adobe Workfront administrator`, as described in [Configure preferences for user updates](../../../administration-and-setup/set-up-workfront/system-tracked-update-feeds/configure-preferences-user-updates.md).
+Before Workfront users can include images in updates, this feature must first be enabled by the Adobe Workfront administrator, as described in [Configure preferences for user updates](../../../administration-and-setup/set-up-workfront/system-tracked-update-feeds/configure-preferences-user-updates.md).

 `<iframe class="vimeo-player_0" src="assets/601089736?" frameborder="0" allowfullscreen="1" width="560px" height="315px"></iframe>`